×

 by Brian Ruh,

 In the last few years there's been increasing attention on light novels, those illustrated, easy-to-read tomes rooted in anime and manga culture.
 I personally find light novels fascinating, although I have yet to read one that has reached out and given me a strong shake the way a good story should.
 Although I'd like to see more attention paid to light novels (and see more of them come out in English), at the same time it's easy to forget the roles that other types of books have had in influencing anime and manga.
 As Mike Toole pointed out a few months ago, there have been plenty of anime series that were adapted from non-Japanese source material.
 But plenty of Japanese writers have gotten their due as well.
-As just one case, take experimental science fiction author Yasutaka Tsutsui, who's The Girl who Leapt Through Time (1967) and Paprika (1993) have both been made into anime films.
+As just one case, take experimental science fiction author Yasutaka Tsutsui, who's The Girl Who Leapt Through Time (1967) and Paprika (1993) have both been made into anime films.
 And then there's the whole Animated Classics of Japanese Literature series, which has turned a slew of acclaimed Japanese novels and short stories into anime fare.

 Mardock Scramble

 by Tow Ubukata (Le Chevalier D'Eon, Fafner in the Azure, Pilgrim Jäger) is another example of a contemporary Japanese novel that's been made into anime.
-Although it had cover art by Katsuya Terada (Blood the Last Vampire), it's a straight up science fiction story rather than a light novel.
-The book was originally published in three volumes in 2003 and adapted into a manga running in Bessatsu Shounen Magazine in 2009.
+Although it had cover art by Katsuya Terada (Blood: The Last Vampire), it's a straight up science fiction story rather than a light novel.
+The book was originally published in three volumes in 2003 and adapted into a manga running in Bessatsu Shōnen Magazine in 2009.
 However, the title really made a splash in the anime community back in 2005 when it was announced that an OVA adaptation would be coming Gonzo, with character designs by Range Murata.
 At the time it had been announced that the Mardock Scramble anime would be Gonzo's fifteenth anniversary project, so expectations were high.
 At the end of 2006, though, they announced the cancellation of the project for various unspecified reasons.
 Thankfully, the adaptation of Mardock Scramble for anime was picked up by GoHands and was announced in early 2010, this time as a series of three theatrical films (presumably paralleling the three volumes of the novel).
 The first Mardock Scramble film received a world premiere at the 2010 New York Anime Festival and is currently running in various theaters over in Japan.

 The general story of Mardock Scramble focuses on a young teenage girl named Rune-Balot who comes from a broken, abusive home and has resigned herself to working as a prostitute ever since she managed to escape from government-run social services.
 At the beginning of the novel, she has become the mistress of a powerful gambler and businessman named Shell-Septinos, who has set her up with a new identity within the computers of Mardock City.
 However, ever curious, Balot begins digging into this new identity of hers, which does not go unnoticed by Shell.
 Seemingly angered by her breach of trust, he locks her in a car and blows it up in an attempt to kill her.
 However, a pair of private investigators has been tailing Balot and rescues her before she is killed, although she is still severely injured due to burns and smoke inhalation.
 Luckily, one of the investigators is also a scientist who traffics in experimental technologies and he rebuilds her damaged body, which gives her superhuman skills.

 The beginning of Mardock Scramble, with its initial comparison of Balot to a doll and her later cyborgization, strongly reminded me of the other works of Richard Calder, a UK-based writer of surreally strange science fiction.
 Of course I mean “strange” in a good way, as Calder is a craftsman who builds fantastic worlds out that are wonderfully twisted and intricate.
 His most well-known work is probably his Dead Girls trilogy, in which a virus that changes young women into vampiric machines has spread globally.
-Calder has described the story as being “heavily influenced” by anime and for a time it was under consideration to become an anime itself by Studio 4°C and Koji Morimoto.
+Calder has described the story as being “heavily influenced” by anime and for a time it was under consideration to become an anime itself by Studio 4°C and Kōji Morimoto.
 It is currently being adapted as a graphic novel from Calder's own screenplay by manga-influenced Philippines-based artist Leonardo M. Giron.

 These links between Calder and Mardock Scramble prompted me to make his short story “Toxine” this week's Read This! selection.
 This might initially seem an odd choice, since this is my first fiction suggestion for Read This! and on its surface it doesn't seem to have anything to do with anime or manga.
 It is a story of a man who falls in love with a broken female automaton in his youth, and spends the rest of his life trying to recreate her.
 He doesn't love real women; he sees the mechanical approximations of them as being more perfect than any flawed human could possibly hope to be.
 Certainly, the story is dark and disturbing, with a misogynist narrator.
 (At one point he even declares, “O women are most beautiful when like machines.”)
 What makes the story relevant in our case is that the story is easily a metaphor for otaku desire.
 Rather than desiring real flesh-and-blood people, the pinnacle of perfection for the hardcore otaku is the two-dimensional woman, an abstracted and impossible creature as bereft of life as any mechanical seductress.
 In many ways Calder's story both celebrates the attractiveness of such disturbing desires and critiques them.
 (Or at least those who would take their desires too far.)